We discuss the ethics of visiting Afghanistan.

 Do the Afghanistan Tour guides work for the government?

 Not the ones we work with.
-The tour company and guides we work with in Afghanistan is a tour company with no links to the Taliban.
+The local tour company and guides we work with have no direct links to the Taliban.
 They are licensed and registered by the relevant government department, which is a requirement for any legal practising tour company.
 However, in their business, they are entirely autonomous and separate from the government.

 They are far from “mouthpieces of the government” and are free generally to speak their minds within legal limits.